jepsen-io/jepsen/infoq/article.markdown

 For the duration of the partition, there are *two* primary nodes--one in each component of the system--and both accept writes independently.
 This is a classic split-brain scenario–and it violates the C in CP.
-Writes (and reads) in this state are not linearizable, because clients will see different results depending on which node they’re talking to.
+Writes (and reads) in this state are not linearizable, because clients will see a different state of the database depending on which node they’re talking to.

 What happens when the partition resolves?
 Redis used to leave *both* primaries running indefinitely.
-Any partition resulting in a promotion would cause permanent.
+Any partition resulting in a promotion would cause permanent split-brain.
 That changed in Redis 2.6.13, which was released April 30th, 2013.
 Now, the sentinels will resolve the conflict by demoting the original primary, destroying a potentially unbounded set of writes in the process.
 For instance:

 ```
 2000 total